CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/Concepts/fundamentals/blocks/block-properties/common-properties.md

 The default value of `null`, indicates that no user is impersonated.

 When the Run As property is set on a [block][] that has a parent [block][] (e.g. Workspace or Run Flow blocks) with the Run As property set too, then the child [block][] Run As property will be used instead of the parents.
-If no impersonation is set on a [block][], then it will use the next parent in the stack with impersonation present.
+If no impersonation is set on a [block][], then it will use the next parent block in the impersonation stack.

 When using an invalid domain, username or password, this will cause a [RunAsException][] to be raised when the [block][] is executed.
 If the username or password provided is `null`, this will cause a [PropertyNullException][] to be raised when the [block][] is executed.